johnholdun/currents/README.markdown

 I also cache this data in a JSON file so it's only called hourly at most, and then those links on the page are in there too for some reason.

-Finally, I went through the trouble of commenting everything and pulling out the sensitive information (API keys and the like) into a separate file because I figured if I've gone this far, why not share it?
+Finally, I went through the trouble of commenting everything and pulling out the sensitive information (API keys and the like) into a separate file because I figured if I've gone this far, why not git-push?

 THIS WAS SUPPOSED TO BE SO SIMPLE.
 LOOK AT WHAT YOU MADE ME DO.